sogaiu/janet-examples/doc/janetuary-examples-2025.md

 ### Conventions

 There are a number of emerging conventions for expressing the examples.
-Expressing examples along these lines may aid in comprehension and reduce confusion.
+Articulating examples along these lines may aid in comprehension and reduce confusion.
 At the moment, it appears that:

 * Return values are expressed using `# -> <value>`, e.g.: